curzel-it/sneakbit/docs/gd.md

 Reward: Player wins the game

 ### Side Quest: Bouncing Knifes
-1. (Optional) Meet with the blue-haired girl in Evergrove
+1. (Optional) Meet with Lyria Kunogane in Evergrove
-1. Meet with the Blue Ninja
+2. Meet with the Blue Ninja
-1. Meet with his sister in Evergrove
+3. Meet with his sister Lyria in Evergrove
-1. Go back to the Blue Ninja
+4. Go back to the Blue Ninja

 Reward: Bouncing knifes skill

 ### Side Quest: Knife Catcher
-1. (Optional) Meet with the blue-haired girl in Evergrove
+1. (Optional) Meet with Lyria Kunogane in Evergrove
-1. Meet with the Black Ninja
+2. Meet with the Black Ninja
-1. Meet with his sister in Evergrove
+3. Meet with his sister Lyria in Evergrove
-1. Go back to the Black Ninja
+4. Go back to the Black Ninja

 Reward: Knife catcher skill

 ### Side Quest: Piercing Knifes
-1. (Optional) Meet with the Red Ninja
+1. (Optional) Meet with the Red Ninja, who reveals he's the head of the Kunogane family
-1. Complete the "Bouncing Knifes" quest
+2. Complete the "Bouncing Knifes" quest
-1. Complete the "Knife catcher" quest
+3. Complete the "Knife catcher" quest
-1. Meet with the Red Ninja
+4. Meet with the Red Ninja

 Reward: Piercing Knife skill

 ### Side Quest: Manafren Research
 1. Meet with Dr Voss
-1. (Optional) Talk to the village elder
+2. (Optional) Talk to the village elder
-1. (Optional) Read the scroll in the dungeon
+3. (Optional) Read the scroll in the dungeon
-1. Find the old book in the mountains to the East
+4. Find the old book in the mountains to the East
-1. Report your findings to Dr Voss
+5. Report your findings to Dr Voss

 Reward: 10x Kunai